3 Easy Tricks to Help Prevent Varicose Veins

 Watch What You Wear

 What you wear on a regular basis can increase your risk of developing varicose veins.
-Instead of fancy high-heeled shoes, reach for the flats.
-These shows help work the calf muscles more, help increase muscle tone and are better for circulation.
+Instead of fancy high-heeled shoes, reach for flats.
+These shows help work the calf muscles more, help increase muscle tone, and are better for circulation.

-Keep the clothes you wear around your waist, groin and legs as loose as possible.
-Tight clothes in these areas can restrict your blood flow and increase your risk or developing or worsening varicose veins.
+Keep the clothes you wear around your waist, groin, and legs as loose as possible.
+Tight clothes in these areas can restrict your blood flow and increase your risk of developing or worsening varicose veins.